vefunder/protocol-research-review/articles/Membrane/membrane.md

 * Receiving a request to do so from the owner & controller of an address, given sufficient proof; or
 * Membrane deems denying access necessary to comply with a law, regulation, or legal order from a recognised Finnish or EU authority.

-### Reserves management

-In compliance with the European e-money regulations, the reserves backing e-money must be carefully managed by an Electronic Money Institution (EMI).
-Key requirements include maintaining a minimum capital of €350,000 or a 2% buffer based on average outstanding e-money (whichever is greater), segregating the EMI's own funds from the reserves, and safeguarding the reserves by investing in secure, low-risk assets.

-The reserves can be held in a segregated bank account or invested into secure, low-risk assets such as debt securities issued or guaranteed by central governments, central banks, international organisations, multilateral development banks, or regional or local authorities within Member States.
-In addition, investment in debt securities issued by AAA to A-rated financial institutions or corporates are also permissible.
-Furthermore, they can be covered by an insurance policy or some other comparable guarantee, providing an additional layer of security.

-As an alternative, the EMI can invest in Undertakings for Collective Investment in Transferable Securities (UCITS) funds that solely invest in the assets specified above.
-These funds, managed by entities like BlackRock, offer a means of "outsourcing" the operations of reserve management.
-For a more detailed overview of the reserve requirements imposed on e-money issuers, please refer to the [e-money section of our other review](https://cryptorisks.substack.com/p/asset-risk-assessment-monerium).

-As per the [latest reserve attestation](https://assets.ctfassets.net/pfn8eh7nfdk1/3wf9ISddP2wD48H1iBPApn/dbb211d81ba4192964be833e4e6cb336/2023-04_Reserve_Attestation.pdf) the reserves are held in cash at two different banks domiciled in the European Economic Area, [Bank Frick (Liechtenstein)](https://www.bankfrick.li/en) and [Osuuspankki (Finland)](https://www.op.fi/).

 #### Security & Control mechanisms